-Necessary for development, improving and refining each and every species.
+Evolution.
+Necessary for development, improving and refining at every turn.

-Everything on this Earth has evolved in order to survive.
+Everything on this Earth has evolved from something.

 By 1881, ‘the speaker’ had been around for some time.